denolehov/VCVTyche/README.md

 #### Reset Input

-- Resets the internal clock counter.
+- Resets the internal random pattern to the first step.

 #### Trigger Output